oracle-livelabs/oci/oci-dns-traffic-management/lab6/lab6.md

   ![Create dnspolasn4](images/dnspolasn4.png)
   ![Create dnspolasn5](images/dnspolasn5.png)

-## Task 2: Test the asn steering policy
+## Task 2: Test the ASN steering policy

 1. After the policy is deployed you should see a status page, like below:
   ![Policy statusasn](images/policystatusasn.png)